hitzphoria/RadioDJWeb/README.md

 * Music to play

 ## TodoList
 * Re-work the code a bit, making it simpler.
-Accordingly to the BetterForCode advices
 * Add some AJAX/Jquery to refresh the informations zones without reloading the page
 * Requests System
 * Playlist Manager